naafey-aamer/naafey-aamer/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=naafey-aamer&label=Profile%20views&color=0e75b6&style=flat" alt="naafey-aamer" /> </p>

 - 🔭 I’m currently working on **creating an end-to-end Pokemon generator**, that will take as input a single word, and create a description of a Pokemon based on the word.
 The description will be fed into the Stable Diffusion API to generate the Pokemon based on the description.
-This end project wil encapsulate web scraping, advanced NLP techniques, and a future deployment using Streamlit (https://github.com/naafey-aamer/poki-gen).
+This end project wil encapsulate web scraping, advanced NLP techniques, and a future deployment using Streamlit.
+Currently training Llama2 on custom data...

 ![Naafey's GitHub stats](https://github-readme-stats.vercel.app/api?username=naafey-aamer&theme=vue&show_icons=true)